harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/kubernetes-cd-quickstart.md

 * Add a Kubernetes rolling update.
 * Deploy your Kubernetes pipeline to your target cluster.

-Next, try Harness [Continuous Integration](/docs/continuous-integration) to build a codebase, upload it to a repo, and run unit and integrations tests: [CI pipeline quickstart](/docs/continuous-integration/get-started/tutorials).
+Next, try using Harness [Continuous Integration](/docs/continuous-integration/get-started/tutorials) to build a codebase, upload it to a repo, and run unit and integrations tests.

 ## Clean up the deployment